home-assistant/home-assistant.io/source/_integrations/notify.markdown

 Under {% my developer_services title="**Developer Tools** > **Services**" %}, select the **Notifications: Send a notification message** action.
 Select some target entity's using the entity selectors, enter a message and test sending it.

 If you switch to view the YAML data under **Developer Tools**, it will appear as below.
-The same {% term action %} can be chosen in {% term automation %} actions %, whose YAML will appear the same:
+The same {% term action %} can be chosen in {% term automation %}.
+The YAML will appear the same:

 {% raw %}